CSC-ASU/simmelian-backbone/README.md

 # simmelian-backbone
 Python code to calculate a Simmelian backbone from a network edgelist
 ## Overview
 This software implemenets an Simmelian backbone network analysis as described by [Nick, Lee, Cunningham, and Brandes](https://www.researchgate.net/publication/262207813_Simmelian_backbones_amplifying_hidden_homophily_in_Facebook_networks) in 2013.
 The method has an almost magical ability to untangle "hairball" networks by removing links that are not part of embedded relationships.
+The effect is apparent in the figure from the Nick, et al., paper showing a large Facebook friends network:

 ![image](simmelian.jpg)